OmarMahmoudElsherif/Real-Time-operating-system-Communication-project-/README.md

 The project is implemented using FreeRTOS on the target emulation board provided via Eclipse CDT Embedded.

 Three tasks communicate via a queue of fixed size as described below:
-There are two sender tasks.
+ -There are two sender tasks.
 Each sender task sleeps for a RANDOM period of time Tsender and when it wakes up it sends a message to the queue containing the string “Time is XYZ” where XYZ is current time in system ticks.
 If the queue is full, the sending operation fails and a counter counting total number of blocked messages is incremented.
 Upon successful sending, a counter counting total number of transmitted messages is incremented.
 The sender task is then blocked for another random period again.
 The random period is drawn from a uniform distribution as specified below.

-The receiver task sleeps for another FIXED period of time Treceiver and then wakes up and checks for any received message in the queue.
+-The receiver task sleeps for another FIXED period of time Treceiver and then wakes up and checks for any received message in the queue.
 If there is a message in the queue, it reads it, increments total number of received messages and sleeps again.
 If there is no message it sleeps again immediately.
 Note that receiver reads one message at a time even if there are more than one message in the queue.